ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/bad_en.md

-The web server does not have an IPv6 address (AAAA record).
+Your name server does not contain an AAAA record with an IPv6 addresss for you web server.